Involution pipe dreams: Pipe dreams and Schubert polynomials

 \begin{lem} Suppose $w \in S_n$ and $(i,j)$ is an outer corner of some $D \in \RP(w)$.
 Then $w(i) = j$ and $D\sqcup\{(i,j)\}$ is a reduced pipe dream (for a longer permutation). \end{lem}

 \begin{proof} By hypothesis, $D$ contains every cell above $(i,j)$ in the $j$th column and every cell to the left of $(i,j)$ in the $i$th row.
 This means that in the wiring diagram associated to $D$, the pipe leaving the top of position $(i,j)$ must continue straight up and terminate in column $j$ on the top side of $D$, and after leaving the left of position $(i,j)$, the same pipe must continue straight left and terminate in row $i$ on the left side of $D$.
 Thus $w(i) = j$ as claimed.
 Suppose the other pipe at position $(i,j)$ starts at $p$ on the left and ends at $q=w(p)$ on the top.
 As this pipe leaves $(i,j)$ rightwards and downwards, we have $p > i$ and $q>j$, and the pipe only intersects $[i] \times [j]$ at $(i,j)$, where it avoids the other pipe.
-Hence $D\sqcup\{(i,j)\} \in \RP(w')$ for $w' =(i,p)w = w(j,q)\in S_n$ since $\ell(w') > \ell(w)$. \end{proof}
+Therefore, we have $D\sqcup\{(i,j)\} \in \RP(w')$ for $w' :=wt_{ip} = t_{jq}w\in S_n$, and it holds that $\ell(w) < \ell(w')$ as $i<p$ and $w(i)<w(p)$. \end{proof}

 \begin{ex} Suppose $w=426135 \in S_6$.
 If $(i,j) = (2,2)$ and

 then in the notation of the proof, we have $p = 3$, $q=6$, and $w' = 462135$. \end{ex}